Archive for May, 2008

 Saturday, May 31st, 2008

 15:07 p.m.
-In front of the JR Shinjuku St. East ticket gate.
+In front of the JR Shinjuku station, the East ticket gate.
 Ian didn’t come yet.
 The time we promised to meet was already passed.
 I called him.
 I thought this was the first time I called a native English speaker.
 “Hi! where are you now?”
 He seemed to wait at the Central East ticket gate.
 I thought my explanation might have been wrong to tell him where the meeting place was.
 And then, I found he was coming toward me.

-After each self introduction, we shared each other’s works.
+After giving self introduction, we shared each other’s works.
 First, Ozawa-san showed his East-Asian style Calligraphy works, he also do Western Calligraphy though, and he showed his new type design in progress.
 Second, I showed Ian my portfolio included my package designs, logo designs and digital type faces that I’m going on.
 Ian seemed to be interested in my works, so he told me some opinion and asked some questions.
-And at last Akira presented some novels he worked for to Ian.
+And at last Yoshino presented some novels he worked for to Ian.

 P.S.